 Call your insurance company: When planning to use insurance benefits to cover the cost of treatment, proactively speaking with your insurance provider to determine their preferred brands can help ensure your physician prescribes the most cost-effective medication.
 It is also important to understand your insurance coverage; if you have combined medical and prescription coverage, pulling from one lifetime financial cap, many patients find that using their coverage on their medical treatment, and paying out of pocket for their medications, leads to the best coverage and out of pocket spend.

 Know your medical protocol: This step is especially helpful for patients planning to pay out-of-pocket.
-Most mail-order pharmacies will contact the patient directly to provide a quote for the medication before filling the prescription.
+RARx Pharmacy, a mail-order pharmacy, as well as the preferred pharmacy for SGF, will contact the patient directly to provide a quote for the medication before filling the prescription.
+In addition, RARx will explore your insurance benefits, and assist you in knowing how best to manage your coverage Vs out of pocket expenses.
 Knowing the type of medications prescribed and an idea of the cost can help address any potential issues prior to filling the medications, saving both time and money.

 Tip 3: Consider a pharmaceutical financial program for medication.